 4. The Board shall, subject to the bylaws or directions given it by majority vote at any meeting properly called and constituted, have full control and management of the affairs of the Society, and meetings of the Board shall be held as often as may be required, but at least once every three months, and shall be called by the President.
 A special meeting may be called on the instructions of any two members provided they request the President in writing to call such meeting, and state the business to be brought before the meeting.

-5. Meetings of the Board shall be called by 8 days notice sent either personally, by delivery, courier or by mail posted to such Board Member’s Registered Address, or, where the Board Member has provided a fax number or e-mail address, by fax or e-mail, respectively.
+5. Meetings of the Board shall be called by eight days’ notice sent either personally, by delivery, courier or by mail posted to such Board Member’s Registered Address, or, where the Board Member has provided a fax number or e-mail address, by fax or e-mail, respectively.
 Any notice delivered personally, by delivery or courier, facsimile, or electronic mail will be deemed to have been given on the day it was so delivered or sent.
-Any four Board members shall constitute a quorum, and meetings may be held without notice if a quorum of the Board is present, provided however, that any business transactions at such meeting shall be ratified at the next regularly called meeting of the Board; otherwise they shall be null and void.
+50% of the total number of elected Board members shall constitute a quorum, and meetings may be held without notice if a quorum of the Board is present, provided however, that any business transactions at such meeting shall be ratified at the next regularly called meeting of the Board; otherwise they shall be null and void.

-6. The Board of Directors and Officers shall be appointed or elected by a majority vote of all members in good standing.
+6. The Board of Directors and Officers shall be appointed or elected, for a one-year term, by a majority vote of all members in good standing.
 A person appointed or elected a director becomes a director if they were present at the meeting when being appointed or elected, and did not refuse the appointment.
 They may also become a director if they were not present at the meeting but consented in writing to act as director before the appointment or election, or within ten days after the appointment or election, or if they acted as director pursuant to the appointment or election.
+Vacancies may be filled at any time throughout the fiscal year through nomination by any member and elected unanimously by the Board of Directors.

 7. Any director or officer, upon a majority vote of all members in good standing, may be removed from office for any cause which the Society may deem reasonable.